 The best way to build a go to market strategy is to copy someone else.
 Unless you want to make money, or grow consistently, and then it’s not such a great idea.
-Let me show you why with three go to market strategy examples.
+Let me show you why with three classic go-to-market strategy examples.

 The right strategy doesn’t depend on your product, but your buyers.